Applying our nails

 Here's a few simple things you can do to help you maintain GuitarPlayerNails.
 You should always have some 1500 grit sandpaper with you to file the tip and surrounding areas of the nail if it should get roughed up.
 In case a nail should start to lift up a bit, you should always have some super glue around to instantly glue it down.
 Always keep artificial nails sealed at all times.
 Never let them fall off on their own.
 Either remove them when it's time to do so, or keep them on and sealed.
 A rotary nail file is very much recommended for maintaining any artificial nail.
 The precision of a rotary nail file makes quick work of repairing, patching, working underneath, and tapering the nail.
 Usually any maintenance that is needed will take only a minute or two with the proper knowledge and tools.

 This technique works well for natural and artificial nails.
 If you get a crack in a nail, the best way to repair it is with some silk wrap, and a good quality thin nail glue.
 Cut a piece of wrap so that it covers the crack and extends out to the sides a bit.
 Apply the wrap, and then dispense glue.
 Use two or three layers of wrap.
 Cover the wrap well with the glue, but not so much that it pools.
 By only adding glue just to where it's needed, you can get a lot of strength in the repair without taking away tone.
-This technique works well for repairs to natural nails too.
 Using wrap with glue dries and sets pretty fast.
-After it's dried, you can brush on a layer or two of our Fingernail Protector if you wish for extra strength.
+After it's dried, you can brush on a thin layer or two of our Fingernail Protector if you wish for extra durability.